 You just submitted another resume, and now you’re wondering:

-What else can you do to help land the interview?
+- What else can I do to help land the interview?

 We’ll go through how and when to follow up after submitting your resume.

 Should you follow up after sending in a resume?

 Following up on a resume submission is a tricky subject but if done right, it could be the deciding factor in landing an interview.
 You want to show interest and stand out from the crowd.
 At the same time, you don’t want to come off as desperate or too pushy.

 There’s a thin line between interested and desperate, so let’s go over some resume follow-up tips for successfully treading that line.

 First, if at all possible, you want to reach out to the potential employer before you submit your resume.